mrs83/FlowerTune-Qwen2.5-7B-Instruct-Medical/README.md

 ## Methodology

-This baseline performs federated LLM fine-tuning with [LoRA](https://arxiv.org/pdf/2106.09685) using the [🤗PEFT](https://huggingface.co/docs/peft/en/index) library.
+This experiment performs federated LLM fine-tuning with [LoRA](https://arxiv.org/pdf/2106.09685) using the [🤗PEFT](https://huggingface.co/docs/peft/en/index) library.
 The clients' models are aggregated with FedProx strategy.
-This provides a baseline performance for the leaderboard of Medical challenge.

 ### Qwen2.5-7B-Instruct